-Article $\mathbf{1}(\mathbf{1})$ provides for the Singapore Convention to apply to an "agreement resulting from mediation and concluded in writing by parties to resolve a commercial dispute ... which at the time of its conclusion, is international".
+Article I(I) provides for the Singapore Convention to apply to an "agreement resulting from mediation and concluded in writing by parties to resolve a commercial dispute ... which at the time of its conclusion, is international".
 The terms "international", "writing", and "commercial" are defined terms.

-From an early stage, many in the Working Group felt that the scope of the instrument should be limited to "international" settlement agreements and that clear and simple criteria should be provided for determining whether this requirement was met.
-8 The current definition of "international" in Article $\mathbf{1}(\mathbf{1})$ is based on Article $\mathbf{1}(\mathbf{4})$ of the Model Law.
-However, instead of referring to the state with which "the subject matter of the dispute" is most closely connected, Article $\mathbf{1}(\mathbf{b})$ (ii) refers to "the subject matter of the settlement agreement".
-Article $\mathbf{2}(\mathbf{1})$ further provides for how to determine the relevant place of business if a party has more than one place of business, and to stipulate that, in respect of individuals where there is no place of business, reference may be made to a party's habitual residence.
-Article $\mathbf{2}(\mathbf{1})$ of the Singapore Convention is similar to Article $\mathbf{1}(\mathbf{5})$ of the Model Law.
-The only difference is that, where a party has more than one place of business, the relevant place of business has been changed from that which has the "closest relationship to the agreement to conciliate" to that which has the "closest relationship to the dispute resolved by the settlement
+From an early stage, many in the Working Group felt that the scope of the instrument should be limited to "international" settlement agreements and that clear and simple criteria should be provided for determining whether this requirement was met.8 The current definition of "international" in Article I(I) is based on Article I(4) of the Model Law.
+However, instead of referring to the state with which "the subject matter of the dispute" is most closely connected, Article I(b)(ii) refers to "the subject matter of the settlement agreement".
+Article 2(I) further provides for how to determine the relevant place of business if a party has more than one place of business, reference may be made to a party's habitual residence.
+Article 2(I) of the Singapore Convention is similar to Article I(5) of the Model Law.
+The only difference is that, where a party has more than one place of business has been changed from that which has the "closest relationship to the agreement to conciliate" to that which has the "closest relationship to the dispute resolved by the settlement